zacuke/vscode-waterfox-debug/README.md

   with a dedicated debugging profile.
 You can also override this property in your settings (see below).
 * `port`: Firefox uses port 6000 for the debugger protocol by default.
 If you want to use a different port, you can set it with this property.
+* `timeout`: The timeout in seconds for the adapter to connect to Firefox after launching it.
 * `firefoxExecutable`: The absolute path to the Firefox executable (`launch` configuration only).
   If not specified, this extension will use the default Firefox installation path.
 It will look for both regular and developer editions of Firefox; if both are available, it will use the developer